-Ken Zagroba, director of e-commerce for Navistar, says fleets should avoid using multiple sites to compare parts pricing.
+Ken Zagroba, director of e-commerce for Navistar, says fleets should avoid using multiple sites to compare truck parts pricing.
 “Studies show that any potential savings gained is lost by the time spent searching other sites,” he says.

-“The complexity of today’s trucks guarantee that dealer support will typically be needed when ordering parts online,” he says.
+“The complexity of today’s vehicles guarantee that dealer support will typically be needed when ordering parts online,” he says.
 “Get training from the supplier and train all employees that will be using the e-commerce solution so that the tool is being used properly.”

-Don’t: Forget to ask about return policies.
+Don’t: Forget to ask About Return Policies.

 Not all parts may be returnable, including VIN-specific harnesses, electrical items and other special-order parts, Navistar’s Zagroba says.
 Make sure to confirm that parts can be returned.